-When using any of the two raw water pumps, it is important to pay attention to the water you are operating the boat in.
-Operating the pumps in shallow /muddy water or water with high amounts of floating debris such as grass or trash may result in ingestion and damage the pumps.
-Loss of pressure in pumps may be the result of contaminants blocking the thru hulls, binding of the pumps impeller, clogged strainer basket and/or blockage in lines.
-When operating in the contaminated water, check the supply of and quality of water to the livewell and/or washdown frequently.
+When using any of the two/three raw water pumps, it is important to pay attention to the water you are operating the boat in.
+Operating the pumps in shallow/muddy water or water with high amounts of floating debris such as grass or trash may result in ingestion and damage the pumps.
+Loss of pressure in pumps may be the result of containments blocking the thru hulls, binding of the pumps impeller, clogged strainer basket and/or blockage in lines.
+When operating in the contaminated water, check the supply of and quality of water to the livewells or wash down frequently.
 Any loss of pressure or flow should be addressed immediately to prevent damage.
+If fishing and installed, use the aft livewell recirculating pump to circulate and aerate the water so that you can continue to fish with fresh bait without worry of damaging the raw water pumps.